 One of you asked this.

-I love feedback!
+I love the feedback!
 It gives me an idea of what to write.

-Previously, I explained how to configure Apache HTTP server with HTTPOnly and Secure flag and in this article, I’ll talk about doing the same thing on Nginx web server.
+Previously, I explained how to configure the Apache HTTP server with HTTPOnly and Secure flag, and in this article, I’ll talk about doing the same thing on Nginx web server.

 Having HTTPOnly and Secure in HTTP response header can help to protect your web applications from cross-site scripting and session manipulation attacks.